 To develop targeted therapy, we must know the molecular pathways driving tumor growth.
 These pathways are likely to differ among GBM patients because GBMs are heterogeneous.
 Recent molecular characterization of GBMs by The Cancer Genome Atlas (TCGA) resulted in the identification of four major subtypes: classical, mesenchymal, proneural, and neural.
 It is likely that each subtype will be found to be heterogeneous upon additional molecular characterization.
 Indeed this appears to be the case.
 We recently characterized a panel of twenty patient-derived glioblastoma xenografts (PDGXs) according to TCGA criteria, followed by proteomic characterization of the PDGXs and their corresponding primary tumors.
 We also found that epidermal growth factor receptor (EGFR), which is one of the major proteins dys-regulated in GBM, is activated in seven PDGX (see our the preclinical models tab).
 It is our hope we can continue to use our preclinical models to find therapies for GBM patients using our strategy detailed below.

-Our Mission: To modify the current standard of care for GBM patients to decrease tumor recurrence and increase patient survival by developing targeted therapies based on tumors’ molecular profiles.
+To modify the current standard of care for GBM patients to decrease tumor recurrence and increase patient survival by developing targeted therapies based on tumors’ molecular profiles.

 Ongoing GBM Drug Development Projects